JPFrankCS/cse15l-lab-reports/labReport3.md

 ./biomed/1476-9433-1-2.txt
 ./biomed/bcr294.txt
 ```
-Here we see the command returns the relative paths of all empty files and directories whithin directory.
+Here we see the command returns the relative paths of all empty files and directories whithin a directory.
 This could be useful for a data analyst who wants to confirm there are no empty files in a file structure so they can delete or otherwise handle them.
 ```
 [user@sahara ~/docsearch/technical]$ find ./biomed/ -empty | head
 ./biomed/bcr303.txt